stuartellis/sve-personal-website/content/articles/signing-code-commits.md

 +++
-title = "Signing Code Commits" slug = "signing-code-commits" date = "2025-03-22T08:40:00+00:00"
+title = "Signing Code Commits" slug = "signing-code-commits" date = "2025-03-26T08:04:00+00:00"
 description = "Signing Code Commits" categories = ["devops", "programming"] tags = ["devops"]

 +++

 We should always sign the commits that we make in source code repositories, especially for shared projects like Open Source software.
 This means that each commit can be linked to the author.
-I have written this article to explain how to set up [GnuPG](https://gnupg.org/) without any dependency on a repository hosting service.
-GnuPG is the current standard Open Source tool for signing commits.
+Since I use multiple repository hosting services, I have written this article on how to set up commit signing in a way that works across services.
+This method uses [GnuPG](https://gnupg.org/), the current standard Open Source tool for signing code commits.

 > _GPG_: This article refers to GnuPG as _GPG_.
 The command-line tool is called _gpg_, and many other documents use the term _GPG_ instead of _GnuPG_.